-The course will be graded using the standard, required Berkeley Law curve.
-Grading will be based on the following: 1. class participation (25%); 2. two short, graded written assignments (a. a debrief of the witness preparation role plays, and b. a video-self critique) (25%); and the Final Paper (50%).
+The course will be graded using the standard, mandatory Berkeley Law curve.
+Grading will be based on the following: 1. class participation (30%); 2. two short, graded written assignments (a. the debrief of the witness preparation role plays, and b. the debrief of the deposition role plays) (20%); and the Final Paper (50%).

-Class participation includes your attendance and participation in both class and the individual video review session with the instructor, described below.
-The quality of your work on non-graded written assignments, in-class exercises, the simulation role plays, and the insightfulness of your post-role play analysis will also be considered and will affect your grade.
+Class participation includes your attendance and participation in both class and the individual video review session as well as the related written self-critique, described below.
+The quality of your work on non-graded written assignments, in-class exercises, the simulation role plays, and the insightfulness of your post-role play analysis will be considered and will affect your grade.
 The course is not "blind graded."